 Bachelor’s degree or higher plus two (2) to four (4) years of experience in instructional systems design and development or educational technology.
-Official transcripts are required. ***Will be subject to a criminal background check.
-Some positions may be subject to a fingerprint check.***
+Official transcripts are required. ***Will be subject to a criminal background check and fingerprinting.***

 Essential Duties and Responsibilities